cloudmesh-cmd3/user-management/README.rst

 Yet to be done
 ==============

+**Notification Mechanisms**
+    When the user applies for an account/project, notification needs to be put in place to let the admin/reviewer know about the pending account/project request.

+**Authentication**
+    Authentication is yet to be done

 **Add users in Bulk**
     At the moment, there is only an option to add single user from the yaml file.
 This needs to be extended to cover multiple users.

 **Start mongo if mongo is not running while using the "cm management" commands**
     The file mongo.py has the code that is taken from mongo.py under **fabfile** directory in cloudmesh.
 This has three